jasonporritt/rg351_m8c/README.md

   - M8 - launches m8c
   - _setup_build_tools.sh - install headers and build tools for compiling m8c
   - _build_m8c.sh - build the binary
+5. Connect your device to the internet (Wifi dongle or built-in wifi).
+It's required for SETUP so that packages can be installed, but not for running m8c itself.
-5. Run the SETUP task and then reboot the device to ensure the user group changes take effect
+6. Run the SETUP task and then reboot the device to ensure the user group changes take effect
-6. Now try running M8.
+7. Now try running M8.
 If you're lucky it'll all work!

 ## Building